nocaps-org/updown-baseline/README.md

 #### Saving Model Checkpoints

 This script serializes model checkpoints every few iterations, and keeps track of best performing checkpoint based on overall CIDEr score.
-Refer [updown/utils/checkpointing.py][3] for more details on how checkpointing is managed.
+Refer [updown/utils/checkpointing.py][3] for more detail on how checkpointing is managed.
 A copy of configuration file used for a particular experiment is also saved under `--serialization-dir`.

 #### Logging

 This script logs loss curves and metrics to Tensorboard, log files are at `--serialization-dir`.
-Execute `tensorboard --logdir /path/to/serialization_dir --port 8008` and visit `localhost:8008` in the browser.
+Execute `tensorboard --logdir /path/to/serialization_dir --port 8008` and visit `localhost:8008`
+in the browser.

 Evaluation and Inference
 ------------------------

-Generate predictions for `nocaps` val or `nocaps` test using a pretrained checkpoint:
+Generate predictions for `nocaps` val or `nocaps` test using a pretrained checkpoint as follows.

 ```
 python scripts/inference.py \